 Ten Things To Do During Your Visit…

-*Take a meditative walk on one of our labyrinths.
+- Take a meditative walk on our labyrinth.

-*Discover Davis history (Can you find the headstone of the woman born in 1796?)
+- Discover Davis history through our self-guided history tour.
+A copy of our map can be found here.
+(Can you find the headstone of the woman born in 1796?)

 DID YOU KNOW?

 We have six markers over 12 feet tall, four that range from 8-12 feet, and some thirteen between 6-8 feet high; they include eight obelisk markers and four full figure statues.
 28% of all city council members are buried here, as are 24% of all persons for whom UC Davis buildings are named.